-Parameter substitutions enable you to easily substitute values in your script through the Dynatrace Portal and allow each individual Backbone node to be assigned its own value to use for a specific script parameter.
+Parameter substitutions enable you to easily substitute values in your script through the Synthetic Classic Portal and allow each individual Backbone node to be assigned its own value to use for a specific script parameter.

 When can you use this scripting method?

 The most frequent use for parameters is to work around concurrency issues with an application.
 For example, defining parameters by node lets you assign a unique login to each Backbone node from which to test your application.

 Another use is when you need to frequently swap out a value in your script and you do not want to re-record or manually modify the script.